paulusminus/transipctl/crates/transip-command/README.md

 ## Environment variable usage

-You can use a enviroment variable to specify domainname, acme-challenge, invoicenumer or productname.
+You can use a enviroment variable to specify domainname, acme-validation.

 ### Example